ArgonneCPAC/MPIPartition/docs/mpipartition.rst

    # partitioning a box among the available ranks
    partition = Partition()

-   # print how the volume has been partitioned:
+   # print how the volume has been partitioned (from rank 0):
    if partition.rank == 0:
        print(partition.decomposition)

-   # print coordinate of this rank:
+   # print coordinate of all ranks:
    print(partition.rank, partition.coordinates)

-   # print size of this rank (as fraction of unit-cube)
+   # print size of this rank (as fraction of unit-cube).
+   # Note: the extent of each rank will be the same
    if partition.rank == 0:
        print(partition.extent)